Engine fuel supply was cut just before Air India jet crash, preliminary report says

 Seconds after the engines attempted to relight, one pilot called out, “MAYDAY MAYDAY MAYDAY.”
 The controller called out for the plane’s callsign, but didn’t get a response and watched the plane crash in the distance.

-The fuel switches were “designed to be intentionally moved,” according to CNN safety analyst David Soucie, who said cases in which all fuel switches were turned off of an aircraft accidentally are “extremely rare.”
+The fuel switches were “designed to be intentionally moved,” according to CNN safety analyst David Soucie, who said cases in which all fuel switches were turned off accidentally are “extremely rare.”

 “Throughout the years, those switches have been improved to make sure that they cannot be accidentally moved and that they’re not automatic.
 They don’t move themselves in any manner,” Soucie said on Friday.

-The captain of the flight was a 56-year-old male who flew over 15,000 hours in his career.
-The first officer was a 32-year old male with over 3,400 flying hours.
+The captain of the flight was a 56-year-old who had flown more than 15,000 hours in his career.
+The first officer was a 32-year old man with over 3,400 flying hours.

+One of the relatives of an Air India victim called for the perpetrators to be punished following the release of the preliminary report.
+Naresh Maheswari, whose son died in the crash urged the investigators to be neutral, telling India’s ANI news agency that “we want no one else to die due to such carelessness.”

+The brother-in-law of another of the victims, Niraj Patel, said: “We want the government to take all kinds of precautions so that people do not lose their family members to such incidents again.”

-The Air India flight, AI171, took off from Ahmedabad’s Sardar Vallabhbhai Patel International Airport in India’s western state of Gujarat on June 12.
-The Boeing 787-8 Dreamliner was headed to London Gatwick, and scheduled to land at 6:25 p.m. local time (1:25 p.m.
-ET).
+The Air India jet took off from Ahmedabad’s Sardar Vallabhbhai Patel International Airport in India’s western state of Gujarat on June 12.
+The Boeing 787-8 Dreamliner was headed to London Gatwick and scheduled to land at 6:25 p.m. local time.

 Air India had said 242 passengers and crew members were on board.
 That included 169 Indian nationals, 53 Britons, seven Portuguese and one Canadian.